Blog

 Step 3 — Authorization From Texas Mutual

-Our team submits the clinical documentation package to the Texas Mutual adjuster assigned to your claim.
+Our team submits the full clinical documentation package to the Texas Mutual adjuster assigned to your claim.
 Texas Mutual evaluates the request against the treating physician's plan of care.
 Once authorized, we receive written confirmation outlining the approved services, visit frequency, and authorization period.

 Step 4 — Care Begins at Home

-Texas Mutual Hospital Partnerships and Discharge Coordination
+Hospital Partnerships and Discharge Coordination in SW Fort Worth and Burleson

-BrightStar Care of Burleson coordinates closely with discharge teams at area hospitals to ensure there is no gap between hospital discharge and the first home nurse visit.
-For workers at Lake Granbury Medical Center — serving the western edge of our coverage area — we provide the same seamless discharge coordination.
-Our RN-supervised care model means that every clinical handoff is reviewed by a Registered Nurse Director of Nursing, ensuring continuity of the care plan established at the hospital.
+We coordinate closely with discharge teams at area hospitals to ensure there is no gap between hospital discharge and the first home nurse visit.
+For workers treated at Lake Granbury Medical Center — serving the western edge of our coverage area — we provide the same seamless discharge coordination.

 Why Choose BrightStar Care of Burleson for Texas Mutual Home Health Care